Dublin Car Accident Lawyers

 Like a car accident personal injury case, a wrongful death lawsuit must be filed within two years of the date of the accident.
 The failure to meet this deadline will result in you being forever barred from pursuing a wrongful death lawsuit.

-The first step in retaining the professional services of an experienced Dublin GA car accident lawyer is to schedule an initial consultation with a member of the tenacious legal team at the Nelson & Smith law firm.
+The first step in retaining the professional services of experienced Dublin Car Accident Lawyers is to schedule an initial consultation with a member of the tenacious legal team at the Nelson & Smith law firm.
 During this preliminary appointment, an attorney from Nelson & Smith will provide you an evaluation of your case.

 At an initial consultation, have the opportunity to ask any questions you may have about your case, the insurance claims settlement process, or a lawsuit.
 There is no fee charged for an initial consultation with the Nelson & Smith law firm.